Real-Time Vehicular Wireless System-Level Simulation: Results and discussion

 \subsubsection{LOS Doppler Shift Variation}

-We analytically investigated the impact of the LOS Doppler shift frequency on the RMS Doppler spread in Section \ref{subsec:TDLModel} (cf. Figure~\ref{fig:K20FDmax2kHz}).
-As we can see in Figure~\ref{fig:K20FDmax2kHz}, a higher Doppler shift of the LOS component causes a higher RMS Doppler spread.
-In Figure~\ref{fig:LOS1} we present the FER results for different parameter configurations of the LOS Doppler shift while considering a RMS delay spread of $50\,\text{ns}$, a fixed $K$-factor of $20\,\text{dB}$ and a fixed Doppler bandwidth of $1000\,\text{Hz}$.
-The results clearly show that the Doppler shift of the LOS component has an impact.
-This is due to the influence on the resulting RMS Doppler spread.
-The lowest FER is obtained for the LOS Doppler shift of $0\,\text{Hz}$ since in that case the RMS Doppler spread is the lowest.
-It is visible in Figure~\ref{fig:LOS1} for $\sigma_\tau = 50\,\text{ns}$.
-Increasing the LOS Doppler shift to the maximum Doppler shift we obtain a higher FER, which is also very close to the FER in NLOS conditions.
+We analytically investigated the impact of the LOS Doppler shift frequency on the RMS Doppler spread in Section \ref{subsec:TDLModel} (cf. Fig.~\ref{fig:K20FDmax2kHz}).
+As we can see in Fig.~\ref{fig:K20FDmax2kHz}, a higher Doppler shift of the LOS component causes a higher RMS Doppler spread.
+In Fig.~\ref{fig:LOS1} we present the FER results for different parameter configurations of the LOS Doppler shift while considering a RMS delay spread of $50\,\text{ns}$, a fixed $K$-factor of $20\,\text{dB}$ and a fixed Doppler bandwidth of $1000\,\text{Hz}$.
+The results show that the Doppler shift of the LOS component has no impact on the FER.
+Hence, in all strong LOS scenarios the carrier frequency offset compensation of the modem works reliably and provides close to AWGN performance.